 This machine is used to create simple raised line diagrams and drawings.

-A standard keyboard with the equivalent keys in Braille.
+A standard keyboard where the keys are also labelled in Braille.

 A basic calculator where large numbers are displayed on the screen and on the keypad.